vinoaj/gcp-resources/bigquery/README.md

 - [BigQuery View Analyser (by Servian)](https://github.com/servian/bigquery-view-analyzer)
 - [Fake PII table creator](https://github.com/mesmacosta/bq-fake-pii-table-creator): scripts to generate tables with fake PII (e.g. names, phone numbers, etc.).
 Useful for testing out DLP.
 - [Generate fake datasets in BigQuery](https://medium.com/google-cloud/yet-another-way-to-generate-fake-datasets-in-bigquery-93ee87c1008f)
+- [BigQuery Streaming API Test](https://github.com/winterlabs-dev/bqwrite-test): A command line application designed to provide a method to test the BigQuery Streaming API or BigQuery Storage Write API, allowing you to get a view of the potential throughput available via a given host

 ## Frameworks
 - [ZetaSQL](https://github.com/google/zetasql) is the SQL parsing engine that BigQuery utilises.
 ZetaSQL defines a language (grammar, types, data model, and semantics) as well as a parser and analyzer.
 It is not itself a database or query engine.
 Instead it is intended to be used by multiple engines wanting to provide consistent behavior for all semantic analysis, name resolution, type checking, implicit casting, etc.